aidenpike/CBPR/README.md

             - Battle outcome after weapon failure
                 - Amount of money lost in outcome
 - Chance for commanders to fight

-### To Do
-- Setup check for weapon complexity level -3 to absolutely demolish you in battle
-- Add color to text
-- Add startup menu
-- Find a way to put names in commander fights OR alternatively have player name their cmdr
-- Balance the stats like a lot oh my god
-- Make integer inputs non-integer capable
-- Loop the current player's turn until they input an appropriate number

 ### Ideas
 - choiceList() specific to what the player has